How to Fix Apple Music Device Limit Reached

 1. Open the Settings app.

-2. Tap your name and then tap Subscriptions.
+2. Tap your name, then go to Subscriptions.

-2. Click your name at the bottom of the sidebar.
+2. Click your name in the lower-left corner.

 4. Scroll to Subscriptions and click Manage.

-5. Click Edit next to the Apple Music subscription.
+5. Click Edit next to Apple Music, then choose the Family plan and confirm.

-2. Click Account in the menu bar and select View My Account.
+2. From the menu bar, click Account > View My Account.

 Part 3.
-Best Alternatives to Fix Apple Music Device Limit [Multiple Devices]
+Best Alternative Way to Remove Apple Music Device Limit (Multiple Device)

 audio converter